If you’re a Francophile looking for French gifts, games and toys for a child or teen, I’ve put together a list of over 50 French gifts for kids here.

 9-Fleur De Sel From Guérande

 Whenever people talk about the BEST salt in the world, Fleur de sel de Guérande usually comes up in the conversation.
-Collected by hand from the salt marshes of Bretagne in Guérande France.
-Fleur de sel de Guérande is normally used while cooking and at the table to enhance flavours.
-You should be able to find it in any well-stocked grocery stores North America or online and should set you back 15 to 20 USD.
+Collected by hand from the salt marshes of Bretagne in Guérande France, Fleur de sel de Guérande is normally used while cooking and at the table to enhance flavours.
+You should be able to find it in any well-stocked grocery store or online.

 10- Le Coq Sportif